 - We describe an enhancement to the singletons library, which promotes term-level definitions to the type level.
 We focus only on promoting expressions and declarations as defined in chapters 3 and 4 of the Haskell 2010 Language Report (Marlow 2010).
 Our implementation relies on many extensions of GHC 7.8 but without the need to add new features.
 (Section 4) - We delimit exactly what features are not promotable under our implementation, and why these would be impossible to promote without further enhancements to Haskell.
-(Section 5) - Section 6 describes a formalization of Haskell and presents a proof, given in full in the extended version of this paper (Eisenberg and Stolarek 2014), that our promotion algorithm produces well-kinded types.
+(Section 5) - Section 6 describes a formalization of Haskell and presents a proof, given in full in Appendix J, that our promotion algorithm produces well-kinded types.
 We also show that, if we assume the correctness of our implementation of lambda-lifting, a promoted expression reduces in the same way as the original expression. - We conclude in Sections 7 and 7.5 with reflections on GHC's current type system and some ideas for the future of Haskell in order to support type-level programming better.